DAX Rush

-The Dax Rush is a lightweight two-seater sports car that's offered as a kit.
+The Dax Rush is a lightweight two-seater sports car that is offered as a kit.
 It has a multi-tube triangulated steel space frame chassis, front engine and rear wheel or four wheel drive.
 The body is constructed in Glass-Reinforced Polymer (GRP) with optional aluminium side panels and bonnet.
 It complies with the Single Vehicle Approval (SVA) scheme.
 Two optional rear suspension technologies are offered; De Dion and the IRS (Independent Rear Suspension).
 The car is known for its 0–100 km/h performance of close to 3 second runs.

 History

 DJ Sports Cars International Ltd built the first DAX Rush in 1991, however, as some cars are built on older chassis, the year of construction can be earlier than 1991. in cooperation with the German company Mohr, who produced replicas of the Lotus Super Seven, a license production of DAX Rush was started in England based on this replica.
 The DAX Rush Quadra was introduced in 1998 and the DAX Rush Motorcycle in 2001.